lauvergn/QuantumModelLib/ReadMe_NewPotential.md

 - **QModel%pot_name**: the name of the potential/model (with the example, Model%pot_name='xxx')
 - **QModel%ndim**: the number of degrees of freedom.
 It can be a fixed value or a default value and/or you can test it with respect of acceptable values.
 - **QModel%nsurf**: the number of electronic states (diabatic or adiabatic).
-- **QModel%Q0[:]**: Some coordinate values, mainly to test the potential.
+- **QModel%Q0[:]**: some coordinate values, mainly to test the potential.
 - **QMode%Gdef[:,:]**: A matrix which contains the metric tensor (covariant components) at a given geometry.
-The diagonal elements can be view as the inverse of an effective masses. (the default is the identity matrix)
+The diagonal elements can be view as the inverse of an effective masses (the default is the identity matrix).

 Remarks: Special features must be added when the transformation between Cartesian coordinates to the ones used in the potential (Cart_TO_Q=.true.) is required.
 Then, two other parameters are needed: